-Read all about my open casting call for Home Cooks a.k.a Food Network’s show America’s Best Cook!
+Take a few minutes to read all about my open casting call for Home Cooks on Food Network (aka America’s Best Cook)!
+It’s definitely something I’ll never forget.

 We spent lots of time walking her dog, but also doing the usual foodie things: devouring New York pizza slices, enjoying brunchy breakfasts, and noshing on eclectic chocolates.

-Oh and there was this little thing called an “open casting call” for a new show called Home Cooks for Food Network.
+While I was in NYC, there was this little thing called an “open casting call” for a new show called Home Cooks on Food Network.

 And then in early October the casting company announced that they had added New York City as a destination for an open casting call, having already held them in San Francisco, Dallas and Chicago.